 RUN files can be shared among users (via e-mail, online forums, etc.) to help locate malicious processes.
 An expert can mark items in a RUN file that need to be fixed and send the edited RUN file back to the user.

 File Type 3Rune Map File

-Level map for Rune, a 3D action game that uses a third-person perspective and is based on Norse mythology and high fantasy; contains map information but does not include textures or music data.
+A RUN file is a level map for Rune, a 3D action game that uses a third-person perspective and is based on Norse mythology and high fantasy.
+It contains map information but does not include textures or music data.

 Rune map files can be created and edited using RunEd, a map editor based on the UnrealEd editor for Unreal 3D.